flavienbwk/book-devops/eng/README.md

 To excel in system resilience, as in any field, training is necessary.
 That's why one of the recommended practices in SRE (Site Reliability Engineering) is to train to handle incidents.
 The objectives are as follows:

-1. Assess the quality of incident response (speed, detection tools, clear and easily accessible resolution guides, functional production tools).
+1. Assess the quality of incident response (speed, detection tools, clear and easily accessible resolution guides, functional production tools) ;
-2. Evaluate the resilience of the infrastructure (automatic infrastructure mechanisms to resolve production outages).
+2. Evaluate the resilience of the infrastructure (automatic infrastructure mechanisms to resolve production outages) ;
 3. Train engineers to better understand their infrastructure and the tools at their disposal to respond to incidents.

 To ensure that its teams are well organized in case of an incident, Google has designed two types of training[^SRETrainingsGoogle].
 The goal is to reduce the _Mean Time To Mitigation_ (the average time to resolve an incident, cf. chapter "[Measuring the success of your transformation](#measuring-the-success-of-your-transformation)"), which would impact the company's service contracts.

 1. DiRT (_Disaster Recovery Testing_): a group of engineers plans and causes an actual failure over a defined period to test the effectiveness of its incident response.
-It is recommended to perform these trainings at least once a year on your critical services.
+It is recommended to perform these trainings at least once a year on your critical services ;
 2. The Wheel of Misfortune: a fictional scenario drawn at random, in the form of a role-playing game similar to _Dungeons and Dragons_, where a team of engineers faces an operational emergency.
 They interact with a "game master" who invents consequences for the actions that the engineers announce they will take.
 Engineers take this opportunity to review their incident investigation procedures.
 This practice is particularly useful for newcomers but requires that the game master be particularly experienced (cf. Pavlos RATIS's GitHub project "[wheel of misfortune](https://dastergon.gr/wheel-of-misfortune)"[^pratiswomgithub]).

 Amazon Web Services (AWS) offers a similar approach named _Game days_[^AWSGameday] to Google's _Wheel of Misfortune_.
 The company lists its critical services and the threats that can be associated with them (e.g., data loss, overload, unavailability) to determine a "disaster" scenario.
 Subsequently, the idea is to provision an infrastructure identical to the production and cause the desired failure.
 It then observes how its teams and production tools react to the incident.